Skip to main content

 Condition:Very Good

 The article provides a detailed financial record of Henry Frederick, Prince of Wales, the eldest son of King James I, who was widely regarded as a promising heir to the throne before his untimely death in 1612.
 It examines the management of his revenue, the distribution of his expenses, and an inventory of his jewels, offering insights into the financial administration of the Stuart monarchy.
 14 pages.
-Note; this is an original article separated from the volume, not a reprint or copy.
+An authentic standalone article, extracted from a larger volume.
+Not a reprint or reproduction, but an original work in its own right.
+Supplied without title page or cover.
 Size: 20 x 26 cms.
 Multiple copies available this title.
 Quantity Available: 2.
 Category: Archaeologia; Inventory No: 158269.